 Classic Potato Chowder is just a bit healthier than some of the “Loaded Baked Potato Soups” out there.
-More like a Cream of Potato Soup, think this soup as the smarter, plainer sister – you know who I mean, the one who has a sense of decorum (and might be not quite as much fun…) but is definitely more sensible…ok, so me!
+More like an Old Fashioned Cream of Potato Soup, think this soup as the smarter, plainer sister – you know who I mean, the one who has a sense of decorum (and might be not quite as much fun…) but is definitely more sensible…ok, so me!
 I’m talking about me!!

 I think about this recipe when milk and/or potatoes are on sale.
 It’s dirt cheap, as is, but it’s a great recipe to use up a large, bargain priced bag of potatoes.
 You might want to double the recipe, depending on your eaters or if you’d like to have left overs.
 Think about serving this with a good bread (like Crusty Bread or Beer Cheese Bread) and a dark green or spinach salad…

 - 2 slices bacon, diced